TheGhouls/oct/doc/browser.rst

 Basic usages
 ------------

-The browser is actually a part of the oct.core module, and it's instantiate by the `GenericTransaction` class in its `__init__` method.
+The browser is a part of oct.core module, and is instantiate by the `GenericTransaction` class in its `__init__` method.
-By the browser can be used as a stand-alone, and for advanced scripts it's good to know how to use it.
+The browser can be used as a stand-alone, and for advanced scripts it's good to know how to use it.
 So how to use it ?
-First simply instantiate it like that :
+First, you need to instantiate a new Browser object:

 .. code-block:: python